jondmarien/MemoryAnalysis.Powershell/PowerShell.MemoryAnalysis/README.md

 ### Prerequisites

 - .NET 10.0 SDK
-- PowerShell 7.6.0-preview.5 or later
+- PowerShell 7.6.0 or later (Core only, not Windows PowerShell 5.1)
 - Rust bridge DLL (built from `rust-bridge/`)
+- Python 3.12+ with Volatility 3

 ### Build Commands